-Every month, millions of college graduates must make student loan payments to their servicer.
-Unfortunately, for some of those student borrowers, payments can be significantly high when compared to their monthly income.
+Every month, millions of former college student must make student loan payments to their servicer.
+Unfortunately for some borrowers, payments can be huge portion of their monthly income.

 In this guide: